sufleR/sql_query/README.md

 FROM players
 WHERE email = <%= quote @email %>
 ```
-quote is an alias to `ActiveRecord.connection.quote` method.
+`quote` method is an alias to `ActiveRecord.connection.quote` method.
 You can use it to sanitize your variables for SQL.

 You can use SQL like this: